 White chocolate chips, melting wafers, or white chocolate bars are ideal.
 You can also use almond bark and other melting chocolates if you are using a silicone mold.
 The process is the same as above, simply chop, melt low and slow and fill!

 Coloring chocolate is a fun way to dress these up for holidays and celebrations!
 You can make pink or red for Valentine’s Day, green for the Grinch at Christmas!
 You can also fill with pink or blue chocolate (and sprinkles) for a gender reveal bomb.

 How to Store

-- Room Temperature – After you make them, hot chocolate bombs can be stored at room temperature for up to two weeks in an airtight container or a food safe cellophane gift bag.
+- Room Temperature – After you make them, hot chocolate bombs can be stored at room temperature for up to two weeks or more in an airtight container or a food safe cellophane gift bag.
 Make sure you’re storing them in a pantry or away from heat sources or sun.

 - Refrigerator – These hot chocolate bombs can be refrigerated temporarily, but refrigerating chocolate is generally not recommended because it can create moisture and condensation.

 - Freezer – Freezing your chocolate bombs isn’t generally recommended long term, as it doesn’t extend the life of chocolate and can in fact impart scents and flavors into the chocolate that don’t belong.

 - Nut Free

 If you use this Hot Chocolate Bombs recipe, don’t forget to leave a 5 star rating in the recipe card!